China's drone export rules are easy to summarize badly because there are two separate files in play.

 It is not the same thing as saying enterprise exporters can relax.

-If the revised rules explicitly add high-precision measurement equipment to the control list, then the higher the drone's value comes from measurement accuracy, specialized sensing, or industrial mapping capability, the less useful the consumer-drone relief becomes.
+If the revised export-control layer captures high-precision measurement-related equipment, then the higher the drone bundle's value comes from measurement accuracy, specialized sensing, or industrial mapping capability, the less useful the consumer-drone relief becomes.

 The Real Split Is Between Aircraft And Workflow